PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 Documentation adds the context and nuance that a schema alone can’t hold.

-When the schema and documentation disagree, developers lose trust — and trust is the backbone of a healthy developer experience.
+When schema and documentation disagree, developers lose trust, and trust is the backbone of a healthy developer experience.

 ---